ChadHayes91/Chad_Hayes_Portfolio/README.md

 ## Project 6: CS 7643 Deep Learning <br> COVID-19 Image Classification

-This project uses as input X-ray images from patients with a variety of health conditions (healthy, with viral pneumonia, and with COVID-19) along with modern convolutional neural network architectures to correctly classify the different types of X-rays.
+This project used as input X-ray images from patients with a variety of health conditions (healthy, with viral pneumonia, and with COVID-19) along with modern convolutional neural network architectures to classify the different types of X-rays.

 Note this project required a report to accompany the code, so the report below serves as the project description outline of methodology (so the GitHub page is instead a PDF for this project).